 Windows 10 no longer contains a Charms bar.
-At the time of writing this manual, WIN + C had no function.
+Thus, WIN + C has no function in Windows 10.
 WIN + I, which previously opened the Charms bar Settings, now opens the Settings app.
 To open the new Action Center, which collects your notifications and provides some handy toggles, press Win + A.

 Navigate Command Prompt

 Windows 10 includes some long-awaited new shortcuts that make using the command prompt much more user-friendly.
 Instead of having to right-click and choose Paste, you can finally use Ctrl shortcuts to edit text when on the command line.